What a Daily Cup of Coffee Does to Your Digestion

 Coffee, whether it’s caffeinated or decaffeinated, does impact your body.
 Some of the effects are subtle; others are not so subtle:

 - Because of coffee’s acidity, it can adversely affect the lining of your stomach and intestines.
-If you drink a lot of coffee over an extended period, it will worsen any existing conditions you may have.
-In addition, it can lead to gastritis and ulcers.
+If you drink a lot of coffee over an extended period, it may worsen some existing conditions that you may already have.
+It can exacerbate the symptoms often associated with gastritis and reflux.

 Coffee’s Anecdotal Impact